aakash-sahai/megacli/README.md

-# mksgen14
+# megacli - A CLI interface to Arduino Mega, with special support for Mega based RAMPS and MKSGEN 1.4 boards

+This is a multi-threaded control system implementation that provides a command line (CLI) interface to control the Arduino.

-RAMPS/MKS GEN 1.4 board is a versatile board based on Arduino Mega 2560.
-It's designed to be used as a 3D Printer controller, but can be put to many good uses as a generic robotic contoller.
+This code runs on any Arduino Mega, with special support for versatile RAMPS/MKS GEN 1.4 boards that are based on Arduino Mega 2560.
+These boards are designed to be used as a 3D Printer controller, but can be put to many good uses as a generic robotic contoller.

-This board is supported through the Marlin firmware which is focussed on making this board for its intended usage: 3D printer controller.
-The mksgen14 library is an attempt to make it useful as a general purpose controller.
+These two boards aregenerally run the Marlin firmware that is focussed on making these boards work as 3D printer controller.
+The *megacli* library makes these boards useful as a general purpose controller.

+The companion **megapy** Python package provides an object-oriented interface to this CLI.
+You can install it on any Linux based system (including Raspberry Pi) to control your Arduino Mega (or its derivatives) over USB.

+The companion **megarest** Python package provides an RESTful API interface to this CLI through *megapy* package.
+You can install it on any Linux based system (including Raspberry Pi) to control your Arduino Mega (or its derivatives) over USB.

+Documentation for the above two projects can be found on their Github page.